A Tiny Springtime Visitor : Ruby Crowned Kinglet

 In the fall, the leaves of those maples turn the most incredible colours and then drop, suddenly leaving us with a clear view of the snow-falls that follow.
 We see people trudging by, bundled up in hats and scarves, with steam blowing from their faces with every breath.

 At this time of the year, the springtime, the leaves of these deciduous trees are just coming in, amid the puffs of flowers that maples have.

 In a month or so, we’ll barely be able to see the sidewalk, and our window perch will offer a view of nature in all its glory.
 We’ll see the bush-trees flower — these are the forsythia, lilac and hibiscus bushes that were allowed to grow wild long before we moved here, un-pruned until they reached heights uncommon in their species (they’re discussed here).
 Bumblebees and butterflies, and the common birds that live here year round will great us in the afternoon, buzzing and chirping so loudly that we’ll hear them through the screen that blocks their entry inside.
 I often take the screen off and nearly stand amoung them — Nick has to remind me to put it back up, if we don’t want all that nature, aka insects, inside the house.

 Squirrels will chase one another through the branches, snatching the maple keys that they so enjoy, cracking them open and eating the soft inner seed, right in front of our eyes.

 There is so much to see out this square of glass.
-But with all there is the spring and autumn visits of the migrating birds, that come to and from the southern United States and Mexico, flying through Toronto on their way to their summer and winter homes, are my favourite sights.
-They are fleeting, stopping by for an hour or two, before they continue their journey.
+But, with all there is, the spring and autumn visits of the migrating birds, that come to and from the southern United States and Mexico, flying through Toronto on their way to their summer and winter homes, are my favourite sights.
+They are fleeting, stopping by for a day or two, before they continue their journey.